 Don’t Forget The Kids

-Consistently wearing safety eyewear sets a healthy example for children, one of the biggest victim groups for eye injuries.
-Not only do Children Need Eye Protection, but setting the example will greatly reduce the risk of an eye injury.
-As children grow up, they will use these important skills, making their transition into the workforce easier and safer.
+Consistently wearing safety eyewear also sets a healthy example for children, one of the most prominent victim groups for eye injuries.
+Not only do Children Need Eye Protection, but setting the example will significantly reduce the risk of an eye injury for a lifetime.
+As children grow up, they will already understand the importance of safety eyewear, making their transition into the workforce easier and safer.

-Considering all the facts, there’s simply no good excuse for not wearing safety eyewear.
-It doesn’t matter if you’re at work, home or outdoors, you should always protect your vision.
-The bottom line is your eyesight irreplaceable, and the best way to preserve your vision is to safeguard it.
+Considering all the facts, there’s just no good excuse for not wearing safety eyewear.
+Whether at work, home or outdoors, you should always protect your vision.
+The bottom line is that your eyesight irreplaceable, and the best way to preserve your vision is to safeguard it.